rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 Commit often!

 #### 1. Item factory and validator

+*Objective:* Build an Item module that contains functions to validate and create items.

 - In `Item.js`, declare a `validateName` function which takes a `name`.
 Throw a TypeError if `name` doesn't exist with the message: "Name does not exist."
   - We'll run this validator any time we create an item or update its name to prevent items having blank names.
 - In `Item.js`, declare a `create` function which will be a Factory function.
 It should take a `name` parameter.